mrcodein/GOSH/README.md

 ### Do we need special prerequisites to install the distribution?
 - No, you don't have any special prerequisites for this distribution, and our recommended RAM for installation is preferably 1 GB

+### What is the foundation and pattern of the GoshOS kernel?
+This small distribution is very easily customized and all our effort and work is on its core, don't worry, we will develop a stylish and pleasant desktop with a powerful core for you and we don't ask for money for it.

+<h2>The distribution is completely free and we enjoy it when you use our distribution.
+Developed with love in Esfand 1401</h2>